 thescreen.
 Streamlabs and other alert systems are typically added via a browser source.
 I’ve also used them for timers.

 - Color Source: Literally a block of color.
 You even get to pick the color.
 I’ve used this as a censor bar or to mask out something I don’t want visible on camera or in game.
 An example would be to block out server info from stream snipers.

 - Display Capture: This will capture everything visible on a particular monitor.
 You can decide whether or not you want the cursor to show up on stream.

-- Game: Capture a specific window or any fullscreen application, such as PUBG or Quake Champions.
+- Game: Capture a specific window or any full-screen application, such as PUBG or Apex Legends.